anirudh-makuluri/deploypilot-ai/docs/quality-and-testing.md

 - Combined: avg = 0.9770, all_present_pass_rate = 0.7778

 **V2 scope note:** V2 covers artifact benchmarking and generation-quality improvement for Dockerfile, docker-compose, and nginx.
 Infrastructure service classification and infra-specific generation are deferred to V3.

+## Operational Notes

+- Many tests are pure unit tests and do not require network access.
+- Endpoint tests use fakes and monkeypatching rather than real Supabase or Bedrock calls.
+- Full analysis and benchmark runs may require valid credentials, GitHub access, and `hadolint` if you want lint-backed verification details.
+- Cached analysis behavior is part of the public contract, so cache-key changes should be treated as API-affecting changes.

 ## Stack Tokens